 Here's what I know about the brown sunburst smoker ...
-The two cords coming out of the guitar are the obvious "pre-transmitter" amp cable and the other is an AC cord to iginte the smoke bomb and power the internal lights.
-When I started with KISS, Ni-Cad batteries had been installed to replace the AC cord.
+The two cords coming out of the guitar are the obvious "pre-transmitter" amp cable and the other is a mic cable, which supplied a low-voltage, phantom power to iginte the smoke bomb and power the internal lights.
+When I started with KISS, Ni-Cad batteries had been installed to replace the mic cord.
 The brown sunburst smoker is the same guitar that fell during the shooting gag, some years later.
 It was at that time that we put together first black smoker.
 The most obvious difference being that the new one was a Custom and the brown one was a Standard.
 After the 1980 European and Australian tours, I repaired the brown one and it became a backup at that point.
 In the early '90's, Ace sold the old smoker and it wound up in the hands of Steve Sils (KISS staff photographer) and Steve brought it to me to put back into working order.
 As far as I know, Steve still owns the instrument.

 What can you tell me about the middle pickup inserts ?
 I don't believe it was a real pickup, but how was it made ?

 I would take creme DiMarzio bobbins, slice them in half, glue on allen screw adjusters and mount them on a flat piece of plastic.
 Then attach the trim ring around it.
 I did this to most of Ace's guitars, at the time.
 This was done to present a look, without compromising the guitar itself.
 It could be argued that the middle tone chamber, actually increased the mid-range.
 But, most of Ace's Customs of that time had the center pickup applied with no rout underneath.